Getting Started

 npx thinklang run hello.tlEnvironment Setup

-Set your Anthropic API key as an environment variable:
+Set an API key for your preferred provider as an environment variable:

-export ANTHROPIC_API_KEY=sk-ant-your-key-hereYou can also create a .env file in your project directory:
+export OLLAMA_BASE_URL=http://localhost:11434You can also create a .env file in your project directory:

 ANTHROPIC_API_KEY=sk-ant-your-key-here